MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/visual-element-extensions.md

 The `ZIndex` method sets the `ZIndex` property for the supplied `VisualElement`.

-The following example will create a `Label` and scale the ZIndex to the value of 100:
+The following example will create a `Label` and set the ZIndex to the value of 100:

 ```csharp
 new Label().ZIndex(100);